aagricola/17-ED/week-2_History_Generative/README.md

 - [More Examples for Learning Processing](http://learningprocessing.com/examples/chp04/example-04-01-declaringvars)

 ## Assignment
-Create a generative drawing machine inspired by the chaos of life.
+Add interactivity to your portrait sketch or create a new generative drawing machine inspired by the chaos of life.
 Use what we learned today in class and attempt to incorporate something new from the reference section or from another example you find online.

 ## Homework
 - Reading in the resources folder: "Future of Making"